Stradivarius Cetera or Cither c1700. William Gibb Lithograph for HIpkins c1888.

 Original colour-printed lithograph by William Gibb for the first edition of “Musical Instruments - Historic, Rare and Unique” by Alfred James Hipkins (1826-1903), published in Edinburgh, circa 1888 by Adam and Charles Black.
 Gibb's lithographs for the first edition of Hipkins's work are considered to be the finest illustrations of musical instruments ever done.

-Although this lithograph is from a decommissioned library edition, the framing presentation of this image is not marred by the library stamp.
+From decommissioned library edition, current conservation ragmat (1/2 framed) conceals the library stamp.
 Page size: 405 x 295 mm (approximately 16 x 11.5 inches).
 Lithograph size: 320 x 210 mm (approx. 11.5 x 8.25 inches).

 Stock Number: apHmi4Price: $100.00